 Internal regulations may be drawn up by the Council which obtains approval therefor from the General Meeting.
 The aim of any regulations drawn up is to determine any points not provided for in the Articles, in particular those covering the association’s internal administration.

 Partner members (sociétaires) meet at General Meetings, which are qualified as extraordinary when their decisions relate to a modification of the Articles, and ordinary in other cases.
 The General Meeting consists of active members or ordinary members and benefactors.
 An individual can only be represented by a partner member.
 The Ordinary General Meeting meets each year as convened by the Council on the day, time and place indicated in the notice of meeting.
 In addition, the Ordinary or Extraordinary General Meeting may be convened by the Council, as it sees fit.

 The Ordinary General Meeting listens to the report by the Council on its management and the association’s legal and financial position, it approves or adjusts the accounts of the last accounting period, votes the budget for the following financial year, ratifies the appointment of the directors appointed provisionally, provides for the replacement of directors, authorises any acquisition of property required to carry out the association’s projects, any exchange and sale of such fixed assets as well as any constitution of mortgage and all borrowings and, generally, discusses all questions of a general interest and all those submitted to it by the Council with the exception of those comprising a modification of the Articles.
-To validly deliberate the Ordinary General Meeting must consist of at least a quarter of the partner members.
+To validly deliberate the Ordinary General Meeting must consist of at least a quarter of the partner members present in person or participating via proxy vote.
 If this condition is not fulfilled, the Meeting is again convened in the forms and periods as provided for in article 15 above and during the second meeting, it validly discusses, whatever the number of members present or presented, but on questions included on the agenda of this Meeting only.